jjvanzon/Circular-Language-Spec/3. Constructs Drafts/1. Language/3. Code Concepts/81. Concurrency/1. Input Output/01. In, Out & Thru/Input Output Parameter Passings.md

 ### Reference Thru

-Next to Reference In and Reference Out, there is also Reference Thru, which means, that the command both reads and writes to the object passed to it.
-A Reference Thru parameter is a pointer to something outside the command.
+Next to __Reference In__ and __Reference Out__, there is also __Reference Thru__, which means, that the command both reads and writes to the object passed to it.
+A __Reference Thru__ parameter is a pointer to something outside the command.
 The object pointed to both read from and written to.
-A Reference Thru parameter can be used to assign a reference to a complex object, from which input is read and output is written to.
+A __Reference Thru__ parameter can be used to assign a reference to a complex object, from which input is read and output is written to.

 ### Reference Thru in a Diagram

-A diagram of an executable command with a Reference Thru parameter looks as follows:
+A diagram of an executable command with a __Reference Thru__ parameter looks as follows:

 ![](images/Input%20Output%20Parameter%20Passings.038.png)

-When a Reference Thru parameter does not have a reference target filled in yet, then the diagram looks as follows:
+When a __Reference Thru__ parameter does not have a reference target filled in yet, then the diagram looks as follows:

 ![](images/Input%20Output%20Parameter%20Passings.039.png)

-An inactive command displays Reference Thru parameters the exact same way.
+An inactive command displays __Reference Thru__ parameters the exact same way.
 The fact, that it is an inactive command, means, that it will not run, but for the rest it behaves the same way as any other command object, so it basically has the same possibilities as an active command.
-The reference target of a Reference Thru parameter of an inactive command definition is usually not filled in.
+The reference target of a __Reference Thru__ parameter of an inactive command definition is usually not filled in.

 ![](images/Input%20Output%20Parameter%20Passings.040.png)

-Here is a picture in which a command definition’s Reference Thru parameter does have its reference target filled in:
+Here is a picture in which a command definition’s __Reference Thru__ parameter does have its reference target filled in:

 ![](images/Input%20Output%20Parameter%20Passings.041.png)